-The Baccalaureate of Nursing Program aspires to become a baccalaureate program of distinction through an integrated and student-focused curriculum.
-The program is committed to providing an education that values excellence in ethical patient care and professional growth and integrity.
+The South College School of Nursing aspires to become a nursing school of distinction through an integrated and student-focused curriculum.
+The MSN Program is committed to providing an education that values excellence in ethical patient care and professional growth and integrity.

-The School of Nursing derives its purpose, mission, vision, philosophy, and objectives from South College.
-The wellness-illness continuum of care provides the overall organizing framework that serves as the structure for the nursing curriculum, with students introduced to a variety of nursing theoretical frameworks.
+The wellness-illness continuum of care provides the overall organizing framework that serves as the philosophical structure for the nursing curriculum at the South College School of Nursing, with students introduced to a variety of nursing theoretical frameworks.
 Related concepts emphasized in the nursing curriculum include ethical decision-making, critical thinking, effective communication, leadership, and management.

 A person is a unique, holistic, adaptive, open system.
 Persons, either alone or in groups, families, or communities, have inherent basic rights and choices.
 Each person is multi-dimensional with variables such as age, gender, culture, race, religion, socioeconomic status, and lifestyle choices.